RamblingCookieMonster/Dots/README.md

 I'll generally be happy to accept extensions directly to this project, with the caveat that:

 * I might be somewhat picky about property names and prefixes, if you're adding to an existing node label
-* I might not include your script in the default whitelist of scripts to run
+* I might add your script in the default ScriptsToIgnore list if it's a niche data source